In this post, I’m going to share with you my website redesign journey for Fabrizio Van Marciano.

-In December of 2018, I finally made the decision to move my web design and creative services permanently to a brand new site, and FabrizioVanMarciano.com looked like the perfect candidate for the job, however, the website was in need of a complete overhaul.
-And so it began.
+In March of 2018, I finally made the decision to move my web design and creative services permanently to a brand new site, and it just so happened that I had purchased the domain name Fabrizio Van Marciano Dot Com the year before.

 It was a lot of fun, that much I will say.

-This is important because data can be used to design a launchpad website that is specifically crafted for improved user-experience and takes conversion goals into consideration too.
+This is important because valuable data can be used to design a launchpad website that is expressly crafted for improved user-experience and takes conversion goals into regard too.

-At this stage, I didn’t have much in the way of user-data to work with.
-FabrizioVanMarciano.com was a one-page website.
+At this stage, I didn’t have much in the way of user data to work with.
+Remember, Fabrizio Van Marciano Dot Com was a one-page website.

 I explained my plans for migrating my website design services, and she pointed something out that I hadn’t taken into consideration before now.

-Branding style and familiarity!
+Branding identity and familiarity!